mynulIslam95/api-json-dataflow/README.md

 # API JSON Dataflow

-A clean and modular Python project that demonstrates how to build a simple data pipeline using JSON configuration, external APIs and structured JSON outputs.
+A modular Python project that demonstrates how to build a simple data pipeline using JSON configuration files, external APIs and structured JSON outputs.

 The application reads a user name from a configuration file, queries multiple public APIs and combines the responses into a single processed user profile.